Frequently Asked Questions About Sponsoring A Child Through FCM

 While sometimes a sponsor will sponsor the same child for many years until the child graduates, there are times that will not happen for various reasons.
 Sponsorship of a particular child may end for the following reasons:

 - The child moves to a location where FCM sponsorship is not available.
 By nature the families we serve are transient.
-Sometimes they move away and come back and, if possible, we will sponsor the child again if it is needed.
+Sometimes they move away looking for jobs or for other economic reasons.
+Sometimes they come back and, if possible, we will sponsor the child again if it is still needed.

 - The situation of the child and/or family changes and the child no longer needs our financial help.
 This is seen as a good thing when families can provide for the needs of their own children and are not dependent on outside assistance.